MarkBCodes/liri-node-app/README.md

 > With the code preped, keys and credenetials applied, and a txt file to log results...

 - navigate to your console
-- type in "node <app.js filename>.js" then any one of the following commands: - concert-this - spotrify-this-song - movie-this - do-what-it-says
+- type in "node <app.js filename>.js" then any one of the following commands:
+  - concert-this
+  - spotify-this-song
+  - movie-this
+  - do-what-it-says
 - after typing in any one of the following commands, type in the band, movie, or song of your chosing the application will return information on that query.

   For example "node liri.js concert-this Cher" returns: